ivalaginja/babycat/_pages/about.md

 - **Alignments, star and planet simulator**: Greg Brady, Pete Petrone, Evelyn McChesney
 - **Educational and outreach materials**: Lucas Batista, Timothy Rhue, Alexandra Lockwood
 - **Documentation and parts lists**: Greg Brady, Iva Laginja, Jules Fowler, Scott Will, Maggie Kautz, Lucas Batista

+## License and Attribution

+The content of this project itself is licensed under the [Creative Commons Attribution-Noncommercial 4.0 International license](https://creativecommons.org/licenses/by-nc/4.0/deed.en), and the underlying source code used to format and display that content is licensed under the [MIT license](https://github.com/ivalaginja/babycat/blob/main/LICENSE.md).

+If you decide to build your own BabyCAT, we would appreciate it if you could let us know!
+If you can, please open a new pull request on our [repo](https://github.com/ivalaginja/babycat) and add your setup to the [About page](https://github.com/ivalaginja/babycat/blob/103fcb7ee5d4079e2fa5718537a93478276de5b8/_pages/about.md?plain=1#L53).
+Alternatively, you can open an issue or email us (see [Team](#team)) and we will do this for you.
+We can also include some of your pictures in our [gallery](#gallery) if you would like!

+{: .notice--info}

+If you are presenting a demo coronagraph built after our base design, please give us credit by including the website URL on presentation slides and materials.
+If you are preparing a publication that uses references, please cite the website with:

+[include citation here, DOI coming soon]